oluwatobicode/oluwatobicode/README.md

+I'm a Software Engineer and a writer.
+I'm passionate about sharing knowledge, documentation, web engineering, and others.
+I love to teach web development in any capacity where I am needed.
+Here's a quick summary about me:

 🥷🏾 Pronouns: He/him

 🤖 Fun fact: I am in my 3rd year at Bowen University, where I am currently studying Computer Science.